-The regression results of human security, female labor force participation and climate change risk are presented in Table 2.
+The regression results of human security, female labor force participation, and climate change risk are presented in Table 2.
 The impact of climate change on human security is consistently significant and negative.
 This depicts that climate change risk reduces human security.
 This effect is consistent with our expectation and its implications tend to be dire.
-Climate change risk may expose the household to severe uncertainties by reducing production of food, loss of employment opportunities, and increase in morbidity and health-related expenses.
-This renders household vulnerable to all sorts of insecurities including food, health and economic insecurities.
-Ajaz & Majeed (2018) and Babar et al. (2021) established the impact of climate change risk on human security and wellbeing through the health channel.
-The economic uncertainty created by climate change risk was explored by Das et al. (2020).
-Further, Ahmad et al., (2016) and Ali et al., (2017) establish the negative relationship between climate change risk and human security.
+Climate change risk may expose the household to severe uncertainties by reducing food production, leading to loss of employment opportunities, and increasing morbidity and health-related expenses.
+This renders households vulnerable to various insecurities, including food, health, and economic ones.
 Our results, however, do indicate that climate change risk is statistically insignificant for food security.